Skip to main content

 • --follow - Continuously poll for new log messages

-• --format <format> - Log output format (FULL, SHORT, JSON, JSONSTREAM)
+• --format string - Log output format (FULL, SHORT, JSON, JSONSTREAM) (default: "FULL")

-• --formatTemplate <template> - Custom log format
+• --format-template string - Custom log format

-• --limit <number> - Number of recent log messages to return (1-1000, default: 100)
+• --limit int - Number of recent log messages to return (1-1000, default: 100)

-• --showBuildLogs - Show build logs instead of runtime logs
+• --show-build-logs - Show build logs instead of runtime logs

 Utility Commands